 In re Doe (Legal Malpractice – Bar Grievance) – Dismissed.
 Client represented husband in custody issue where imprisoned ex-wife sought claim against client because of conflict related to ex-wife’s relationship with client’s brother.

 Jobe v.
-Fischer & Ritchie, LLC (Legal Malpractice) – Summary Judgment dismissal of claim exceeding $700,000.
+Doe (Legal Malpractice) – Summary Judgment dismissal of claim exceeding $700,000.

 Lockhart v.
 CCS (Wrongful Termination) – Wrongful termination cause of action dismissed.

 McLean v.
 Doe (Legal Malpractice) – Dismissal of $11.5 million claim on summary judgment concerning $100 million transaction and $29 million claim.